iammac360/sb-programming-ex/problem1/README.md

 ![Shopback Forex Diagram Problem1](https://www.dropbox.com/s/mg8k8mlmy7t01vp/ShopbackEx1.jpg?dl=0&raw=1)

-My proposed solution utilizes a Service Oriented Architecture approach which are separated to a different services.
+My proposed solution utilizes a Service Oriented Architecture approach which are separated to a 2 services.

 1. RateUpdaterService - This service fetches the new rates from the external rates provider like [OpenExchange.org](https://openexchangerates.org/api/latest.json) and stores the new rates on the Rates Database.